Women for Sobriety alcoholism self-help treatment. It’s a popular option. And it’s both free and effective.

 Members also subscribe to Sobering Thoughts.
 It’s the Women for Sobriety free newsletter that’s emailed.
 They can also enjoy the benefits of the chat room group meetings and message boards.

-Women for Sobriety alcoholism self-help might work for you or a loved one.
+WFS’s alcoholism self-help might work for you.
+Or for a loved one.
 Learn much more about Women for Sobriety alcoholism self-help at Women for Sobriety.
 The site gives more info about the meetings.
 That includes specifics about the nearest ones.